mohabedalgani/gflib/README.md

 The GFLIB specifically designed for most of the features traditionally used to evolve in applications of mathematical models.
 The toolbox suits all kinds of users, from the users who implemented GFLIB as a “black box”, to the advanced researcher who wants to generate and test new functionalities and parameters of GF algorithm.

+To run the GFlib toolbox directly to your PC do the following:
+1. Add the folder to Your Matlab project
+2. Add libsvm to the project
+3. run binary.m for binary classification problems
+4. run multi.m for multiclassification problems
+5. run regress.m for regression problems